 A: All interns come together on Fridays for seminar and intern presentations.
 However, Monday through Thursday may look somewhat different depending on whether you match to the campus or FHS.
 On campus, the day usually begins by checking and responding to emails, reading reports outlining campus events from the night before, and following up if necessary.
 Mornings are typically a great time to work on treatment plans or report writing.
 Campus interns may attend other meetings, as well as individual and/ or group supervision.
 Campus interns also often schedule assessments in the morning.
-Cottage interdisciplinary team meetings are often held in the early afternoon; these provide interns with the opportunity to learn how their clients have been doing in the cottage.
+Cottage interdisciplinary team meetings are often held in the early afternoon; these meetings provide interns with the opportunity to learn how their clients have been doing in the cottage as well as be a part of discussions related to the client's presentation.
 When school ends at around 3:00pm, interns begin individual or group therapy sessions.
 The last half hour or so of the day is typically spent documenting sessions in the electronic medical record.
 Though this is a typical schedule, each day on campus is different and even the best-laid plans might be interrupted to meet the needs of individual clients.

 In FHS, the mornings are similarly variable.
 This time is often used to check e-mail, complete documentation and work on clinical reports.
 Program-wide meetings and supervision may also be scheduled for the morning hours.
-Assessments are also often completed in the morning hours.
+Assessments are also often completed in the morning hours and case-related meetings will add variety to your weekly schedule.

 Interns see most of their therapy clients in the afternoon, with the exception of some older youth who are not in school.
 Although all therapy sessions are scheduled, staying flexible and in communication with clients and case planning teams will help to ensure that you see them regularly and as planned.
-Activities such as foster parent trainings, group therapy, peer supervision, and case-related meetings will add variety to your weekly schedule.
+Activities such as foster parent trainings, group therapy, peer supervision,